What Is Loan Principal and Why Is It Important?

 How to Determine Your Loan Principal

 Once you take out a business loan and start repaying it, you’ll receive a monthly statement online or via mail.
-The statement will likely have a breakdown of how much you owe toward your principal balance and how much you owe toward interest.
+The report will likely break down how much you owe toward your principal balance and how much you owe toward interest.
 If you have difficulty determining where your monthly payments are going, don’t hesitate to reach out to your business loan lender and ask.

 Can You Pay Down the Loan Principal Faster?

-Fortunately, most business loans allow borrowers to make extra payments so they can repay their loan faster.
+Fortunately, most business loans allow borrowers to make extra payments to repay their loans faster.
 Your lender may accept principal-only payments that reduce the principal but not the interest.
-If you have the extra money to do so, paying down your loan principal faster can be a smart move.
-It can allow you to:
+If you have the extra money to do so, paying your loan off faster can be smart because it can allow you to:

 1. Save on Interest Payments

-By making additional payments on your principal, you can reduce your interest payments over the life of your loan.
+By making additional payments, you can reduce your interest payments over the life of your loan.
 This is because your interest depends on your remaining loan balance.